 Content like this shows that having clever ways to engage a very clear target audience and encouraging them to shop doesn’t need to be complicated.

 Quiz your audience

-Next up in our examples is The Protein Works, an award-winning fitness supplement brand founded in 2012.
+Next up in our examples for Instagram poll ideas, is The Protein Works, an award-winning fitness supplement brand founded in 2012.
 Its target audience is fitness enthusiasts looking to add an extra kick to their nutritional game.
 In this example, The Protein Works used polls a little differently: